Fixed Assets: Definition, Types, Characteristics, and How to Acquire Them

 If in a purchase obtained more than one type of fixed assets, then the acquisition price must be allocated to each product.
 For example, when buying a building and land, the acquisition price is allocated for the building and land.
 The allocation basis used is as much as possible based on the market price of each asset, namely in the case of purchasing land or buildings, the market price of the land and the market price of the building must be sought.
 Where each market price is compared and becomes the basis for the allocation of the acquisition price.

-See also difference between pond and a lake
+See also difference between computer architecture and computer organization

 2. Installment Purchase